dy/piezo/docs/language.md

   + wat allows wat2wasm compiler optimizations
   + wat allows debugging
   + wat can be done via wat-compiler

+* Scope or not to scope?
+  + maybe we need `{}` as indicator of scope: outside of it variables are not visible.
+  - (a,b)=>a+b also creates scope: a and b are unavailable outside of fn body - why not stretching that to language?
+  - look at [erlang functions](https://www.erlang.org/doc/reference_manual/functions.html): they use only `;` and `.`
+* ? blocks: {} vs ()
+  . {} feels somewhat movetone.
+  . block basically needs limiting variable scope, it doesn't have sense on its own.
+  → we can make () a block if that includes variables definition, otherwise not.
+  + we may require block if new variables are defined, else args must be used.
+  + () makes warmer inside, sort of nest in literal sense.

+* loops can return a value: `(isActive(it): action(it))` - the last result of action is returned
+  + useful for many loop cases where we need internal variable result.

 ## Lang likes/dislikes